GeoscienceAustralia/ISO19115-profile/README.md

   </cit:function>
 ```

+#### New codelists
-Two new codelists have been implemented by this profile to constrain the following ISO 19115-1 metadata elements:
+This profile defines two new codelists that constrain the following ISO 19115-1 metadata elements:
 * **Service Type (serviceType)**
 * **Protocol (protocol)**